viamrobotics/docs/docs/ml/deploy.md

 {{< tabs >}}
 {{% tab name="Existing Model" %}}

-To configure your service with an existing model on the robot, select **Path to Existing Model On Robot** for the **Deployment** field.
+To configure your service with an existing model on the machine, select **Path to Existing Model On Robot** for the **Deployment** field.

 Then specify the absolute **Model Path** and any **Optional Settings** such as the absolute **Label Path** and the **Number of threads**.